 Meteorites and Small Impact Craters

 In part due to my role as curator of the University of Alberta Meteorite Collection, my research program includes meteorites of many different types.
 As curator, I receive dozens of inquiries from members of the public every year regarding potential meteorites; one such inquiry in 2007 resulted in the discovery of the < 1100 year old Whitecourt Meteorite Impact Crater, the youngest impact crater in Canada and one of only 15 worldwide with associated meteorites.
 This crater formed the basis of novel research into small craters (Herd et al. 2008; Kofman et al. 2010; Newman and Herd 2015), and the addition of many 10s of kg in the form of hundreds of meteorites to the Collection.
 Expansion of the Meteorite Collection has also taken place through classification of new meteorites from Canada and elsewhere: the collection has expanded by 60% since 2006.
+This work recently resulted in the discovery of three new minerals in the El Ali meteorite from Somalia.
 The Meteorite Collection represents countless potential research projects for students.